marlatte/replace-text-cli/README.md

   (Use arrow keys to reveal more choices)
 ```

+> [!WARNING]
+> Interactive mode looks at **_all files and folders in a directory_**, and Node is not as efficient as the shell at reading directory contents, so be careful navigating to large directories.
+This is especially true for relative paths like `../`.
+It may slow your computer significantly. **You've been warned.**

+Fortunately, there's a way around this:

+> [!TIP]
+> If you know you're using a file from a distant directory (as a rules map, for example), you're better off passing it as an option, such as `--map ~/path/to/map.txt` instead of trying to use relative paths.

 ### With options

 Passing options in the command skips the respective questions.
 For example: